 If you are enrolled in a vision and/or dental plan with both OPERS and another insurance carrier, take some time to review your coverage needs to determine if both plans are needed.

 When can I enroll eligible dependents?

 If you are enrolled in OPERS vision and/or dental plan, you may enroll eligible dependents in the same plan, and at the same level option (low or high), when you first enroll or during open enrollment.
 Outside of open enrollment, you can enroll eligible family members if they have experienced a life change (or a qualifying event).
-A qualifying event can be a new marriage, a new child (birth or adoption), or an involuntary loss of coverage from another source with whom dependents were enrolled.
+A qualifying event can be a benefit recipient's marriage, birth or adoption of a child, or an involuntary loss of coverage from another source on the part of an eligible dependent.
 You must tell us of such an event, complete an enrollment application and provide supporting documentation of the qualifying event within 60 days.
 If OPERS does not receive the required supporting documents within 60 days, eligible dependents cannot be enrolled.
-Contact OPERS to request a copy of the enrollment form.
+View and download the enrollment form.

 How will premiums for the OPERS vision and dental plans be paid?